t3-oss/create-t3-app/www/docs/t3-axioms.md

 ---
-id: getting-started
+id: t3-axioms
-title: Getting started on your T3 App
+title: The T3 Axioms
-sidebar_label: Getting started
+sidebar_label: T3 Axioms
-slug: /getting-started
+slug: /t3-axioms
 ---

 We'll be frank - this is an opinionated project.
 We share a handful of core beliefs around building and we treat them as the basis for our decisions.